 Note: In the Netherlands, smoking rates are significantly higher among people with lower or middle levels of education than among people with higher education.
 Daily smoking rates differ in all three education groups.
-Figure 3 displays the smoking rate of the total population of the Netherlands in red for comparison.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.
 Figure 4.
 Smoking rates over time by education

-Note: Between 2018 and 2019, the smoking rates remained approximately the same in all three education groups in the Netherlands.
-However, smoking rates decreased significantly between 2014 and 2019 among people with middle or higher levels of education.
-There were no such differences among lower education people between 2014 and 2019.
+Note: Between 2019 and 2020, the smoking rates remained approximately the same in all three education groups in the Netherlands.
+However, smoking rates decreased significantly between 2014 and 2020 among all three groups.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.
 WHAT ARE LOWER, MIDDLE, AND HIGHER LEVELS OF EDUCATION IN THE NETHERLANDS?
 This bulletin presents information about people who smoke and educational levels in the Netherlands.
 A description of the educational level categories is below: Lower education:

-Elementary school, lower secondary education, lower vocational education Middle education:
+Elementary school, lower secondary education or lower vocational education Middle education: